 Touko had never spent any time in the cemetery before this.
 It was strange, being in the same place where dead people were.

-The wayside shrine that marked the cemetery was decorated with scraps of colored paper of various designs.
+The wayside shrine that marked the cemetery was decorated with scraps of colored paper cut into various designs.
 The shrine was sacred to the village’s guardian deity.

 Touko felt eyes on her and turned toward the shrine.
 A teeny-tiny child stood concealed there.
 Their hair was worn like young child’s, loose and bowl-shaped around the head.
 The child’s hair and clothes were both pure white like fresh-fallen snow.
 Only the eyes were different: their color was a pale spring green.

-This child was not one of the village children.
-They were the guardian god of the shrine, descended from a minor offshoot family of the goddess that was responsible for the entire nation.
+This was not one of the village children.
+They were the Guardian God of the village shrine, descended from a minor offshoot family of the Goddess that was responsible for protecting the entire nation.

 “Great Goddess Warashi,” Touko said with a little bow.
 “Please forgive my intrusion.”